ejade42/ggDNAvis/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Documented that the debug_join_vector functions do not return anything

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 note

 * This is a new release.

-* R CMD check gives note for unused import PNG.
-This is not true, as PNG is used for some of the examples (but the check doesn't appear to check dependencies for example code)